divyanshu1004/portfolio/README.md

-# Divyasnshu RaWAT - Portfolio
+# Divyasnshu Rawat - Portfolio

 Welcome to my personal portfolio! 🚀
 This website showcases my work, skills, and projects as a software developer.
 Built using [Next.js](https://nextjs.org), it is designed to be fast, modern, and mobile-friendly.